-I was talking with a leader recently.
+I remember talking with a leader not long ago.
 She’s an incredibly kind and gentle person.
 She’s smart, hard-working, and loyal.
 She’s a relational leader and usually brings out the best in people, so she’s had success in leadership.
-She is currently experiencing problems in a new position and asked for my help.
+At the time of our conversation she was experiencing problems in a new position and asked for my help.

-In talking through the specific situation, it quickly became obvious that she has one weakness and it is currently effecting her entire team.
+In talking through the specific situation, it quickly became obvious she had one weakness and it was effecting her entire team.
 It’s a common weakness among leaders.
 At times, most of us will struggle in this area.

-Granted, that doesn’t sound like it could ever be a weakness.
+I realize this doesn’t sound like it could ever be a weakness.
 And, it has made her well-liked in the organization.
 She’s incredibly popular.
 And, she likes that.
-But, it also has made her team less successful than it could be.
-And, she knows it.
+But, it also had made her team less successful than it could have been.
+And, thankfully, she recognized it, but wasn’t sure how to fix it.

-Currently, a few team members are taking advantage of her niceness by under-performing in their role.
-She hasn’t challenged the problems, even though she knows she should.
-She’s losing sleep over it, but doesn’t know what to do.
-The relational leadership in her, which is a positive about her leadership style, is not working with these team members.
+A few team members were taking advantage of her niceness by under-performing in their role.
+She hadn’t challenged the problems, even though she knew she should.
+She was losing sleep over it, but didn’t know what to do.
+The relational leadership in her, which is a positive about her leadership style, was not working for these team members.

 Perhaps you’ve seen this before in an organization.
 Maybe you’ve been on either side of this issue.
 If this is your situation, you have probably even thought or said things such as, “I gave them an inch and they took a mile.”